 Azure resource group best practices

-Here are some best practices for using Azure resource groups:
+Here are some best practices for using Azure resource group:

 • Resources in a group should have the same lifecycle.
 For example, if an application requires different resources that need to be updated together, such as having a SQL database, a web app or a mobile app, then it makes sense to group these resources in the same resource group.
-However, for DevTest, staging or production, it’s important to use different resource groups as the resources in these groups have different lifecycles.
+However, for DevTest, staging or production, it’s important to use different resource groups or a new resource group as the resources in these groups have different lifecycles.

 • Resources can be added to or deleted from an Azure resource group.
-However, each of your resources must belong to an Azure resource group, so if you remove the resources from one resource group, you must add it to another one.
+However, each of your resources must belong to an Azure resource group, so if you want to move resources from one resource group to another, you must remove them from the original group and then add them to the new one.

 • Not all resources can be moved to different resource groups.